raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 - [Life on Earth pathway](https://projects.raspberrypi.org/en/pathways/life-on-earth)

 --- task ---
-Pick a project pathway to look at and create a plan to studiy it as a team
+Pick a project pathway to look at and create a plan to study it as a team
---- / task ---
+--- /task ---

 You don't need to just restrict yourself to the projects site though!
 You could use a search engine to try and find examples of other teams working on a similar idea, to find more data for a machine learning experiment, or to engage with real scientific literature.